luc-hens/luc-hens.github.io/guide.md

 ### When can I expect feedback on written work?

 I only give feedback when the written work is submitted as a pdf (no word processor files) or on paper, and is in APA Style (including a standard APA Style title page with a date, and a list of references).
 The turnaround time typically is two work weeks.
 It is more than two weeks near a deadline, for instance in May, when I get many drafts.
 That implies that I do not accept drafts in the two weeks before the due date.
-I take a summer break, usually from begin-July to begin-August.
+I usually take a summer break from begin-July to begin-August.
 I don't give feedback during my summer break.

 ### How much work does a master's thesis require?